-Insufficient Funding

-The PHACOC -will offer a preference to any family that has been terminated from its HCV program due to insufficient program funding.
+PHA-COC Policy Insufficient Funding Formatted: Font: Bold, Italic Formatted: Tab stops: 0.99", Left The PHACOC -will offer a preference to any family that has been terminated from its HCV program due to insufficient program funding.
 The PHACOC -will verify this preference using the PHA's termination records.

-Displaced Category I

-Families displaced or scheduled for displacement due to COC redevelopment efforts.
+Displaced Category I Families displaced or scheduled for displacement due to COC redevelopment efforts.
 COC will verify this preference using COCs redevelopment records.

-Displaced Category II

-Families displaced due to other state/local governmental action for reasons beyond resident control and/or declared natural disasters within no more than six months from the date of verification by COC.
-Families are considered displaced if they are required to vacate housing as a result of one of the following:

-A disaster-fire, flood, earthquake, etc. that has caused the unit to be inhabitable.

-Federal, state or local government action related to code enforcement, public improvement or development.
+Displaced Category II Families displaced due to other state/local governmental action for reasons beyond resident control and/or declared natural disasters within no more than six months from the date of verification by COC.
+Families are considered displaced if they are required to vacate housing as a result of one of the following: A disaster-fire, flood, earthquake, etc. that has caused the unit to be inhabitable.
+Federal, state or local government action related to code enforcement, public Formatted: Indent: Left: 1" improvement or development.
 COC will verify this preference by requiring a written verification by the displacement unit or agency of government, or by a service agency such as the Red Cross.

-© Copyright 2022-2023 Nan McKay & Associates, Inc. Page 7-33 Unlimited copies may be made for internal use.
+© Copyright 2022-2023 Nan McKay & Associates, Inc. Page 7-39 Unlimited copies may be made for internal use.